These Roots Run Deep: Dominic Fike

 Realistically it is an old album, considering I made the songs a long time ago and they’re just coming out now, but I feel that it’s a little too early for me to actually treat it like an old album.
 I would say that the release has taken a lot of pressure off.
 I was stressed out the days leading up to it, because it had been such a long period of time since I had dropped any music.
 I was worried that it would flop, but putting it out there took all of that stress away and so far the reactions have been positive so that’s nice.

-To me, there’s a clear upward trajectory from your demos to What Could Possibly Go Wrong to this tracklist.
+To me, there’s a clear upward trajectory from your demos to your first album to this tracklist.
 You continue to draw from very personal experiences, yet transmute that into lyrics and sonics that are universally relatable.

 I agree.
 I think it's a step up no matter how you look at it.